-Technical Support and OutSystems Security Teams are ready to discuss the findings of the static code analysis with customers, as follows:
+Technical Support and OutSystems Security Teams are ready to discuss the findings of the static code analysis with customers under the following conditions:

-We expect customers to involve one of their trained OutSystems engineers to do a preliminary analysis of the report, and report to OutSystems Technical Support only the issues that are likely to be caused by the platform.
+- We expect customers to involve one of their trained OutSystems engineers to do a preliminary analysis of the report, and report to OutSystems Technical Support only the issues that are caused by the platform.

-The list of issues reported to OutSystems Technical Support should exclude issues that can be fixed by developers, by changing its OutSystems applications.
+- The list of issues reported to OutSystems Technical Support should exclude issues that can be fixed by developers by changing the applications.

 Technical Support's reply may include: